berdal84/biostack/README.md

 # Biostack, a FastAPI / Nextjs exercise

-This project consists on a front and backend to manage Biology samples.
+This project consists on a front and backend to manage Biotech Data.

 The front and back end are present in [`./frontend`](./frontend) and [`./backend`](./backend) folders respectively.